-Degree options consist of 61-66 semester credit hours and generally take two years to complete, while Certificate options range from 19-37 semester credit hours and can take from two to three semesters to complete.
+Options consist of an associates degree of 62-66 semester credit hours and generally take two years to complete, and a certificates of 19-37 semester credit hours and can take from two to three semesters to complete.
 Students interested in any of these degrees or certificates should contact the Business Studies Division office to obtain additional information and acquire a personalized degree or certificate plan.